 It is a deep dive, therefore, minimum advanced certification is required.

 Drop Off Tulamben

-The highlight of this dive is a big gorgonian that grows on a platform at 30 m.
-In the blue, we might spot pelagic fishes.
+The highlight is a big gorgonian that grows on a platform at 30 m.
+In the blue, we might spot pelagic fish.
 For example, humpead parrotfish, napoleon, and schools of jack as well as fusilier fish.

-Normally, there is little or no current, therefore this dive site one of our favourites for deep dive specialties.
+Normally, there is little or no current, therefore this dive site one of our favorites for deep-dive specialties.